FrancoisPorcher/cs231n-computer-vision-stanford/README.md

 # cs231n - Stanford - Computer Vision
 Stanford Class of Computer Vision

+## Tips
+- You should read the classes first before the youtube video because otherwise you get lazy.
+The pdf files are much more exhaustive than the videos so focus on that.

 ## Task List
 ### Module 1 Neural Networks
 - [x] Video Lecture 1: Image Classification